Shared Ownership Resales

 How do I find a buyer?

-We will advise if we intend to nominate a buyer depending on the terms of your lease, and the policy in place at the time of the intention to assign.
+We will advise if we intend to nominate a buyer depending on the terms of your lease, and the policy in place at the time of receiving the intention to assign.

-If we do not intend to nominate a buyer, It is your share that you are selling, and we are not party to the sale, although our consent is required.
-Remember, that your purchaser must be eligible for shared ownership, and provide information to us to prove eligibility and affordability prior to being approved as a buyer.
+Although WDC are not party to the sale, as Landlord we are required to approve the buyer before the sale exchanges.
+Your buyer must prove eligibility for shared ownership, and we must receive a signed and completed shared ownership affordability assessment from a suitable independent financial advisor.
 More information on national eligibility criteria is available on the Government Website at Shared ownership homes: buying, improving and selling: Who can apply - GOV.UK.

 I have found a buyer, what happens next?